stevedatadog/katacoda-scenarios/datadog-201/3-automation/1-meet-api.md

 Get familiar with the Datadog API by using cURL to query for metrics and post to the event stream.

-This is the architecture of the small Docker container web application that you're going to provision and monitor:
+This is the architecture of the small Docker web application that you're going to provision and monitor:

 | service  | service tag         | description                           |
 | ---      | ---                 | ---                                   |